TRIO Student Support Services (SSS) is:

 2. Low Income-Eligible for Financial Aid

 3. Student with a disability

 To determine eligibility status, please submit an application.

-- Attend the TRiO Orientation and complete at least Two Workshops per semester, one of which must be a Financial Literacy workshop.
+- Attend the TRIO Conference and complete at least Two Workshops per semester, one of which must be a Financial Literacy workshop.

 - Regular class attendance, completion of assignments, and utilization of the Learning Assistance Center (LAC).